 The Environmental Impact of Refrigerants

-It’s a known fact that the most common refrigerants in HVAC/R equipment today significantly harm the environment.
+It’s a known fact that the most common refrigerants in HVAC/R systems today significantly harm the environment.

 These include CFC, HCFC, and HFC refrigerants.